-A row of evergreen privacy trees or shrubs can become a living privacy fence that blocks noise, reduces air pollution, slows the wind, and, most noteworthy, hides an unwanted view.
+A row of evergreen fast growing privacy trees or shrubs can become a living privacy fence that blocks noise, reduces air pollution, slows the wind, and, most noteworthy, hides an unwanted view.
 It isn’t hard to grow a privacy screen and it doesn’t take as long as you might think.
 Fast growing privacy trees are your best choice!

 Our favorite trees for tall privacy screens are cone-bearing evergreens — such as cedars, cypress, junipers, and pines.
 Evergreen conifers tend to grow fast and have very low maintenance requirements, therefore needing less pruning.